Explore potential ways to participate in the Houzz IPO before the stock begins trading. Get access to select pre-IPO companies at Equitybee.

 1. Access Houzz Shares on Pre-IPO investing platforms

-Investors may monitor pre-IPO investing platforms such as Equitybee, Forge Global, Linqto, and EquityZen for share availability.
+Investors may monitor pre-IPO investing platforms such as Hiive, Equitybee, Forge Global, Linqto, and EquityZen for share availability.

 As companies mature, gain more shareholders, and delay their IPO due to macro conditions, more equity holders may seek liquidation before the IPO.